memecoder12345678/NexScript/README.md

 By following these steps, your `.nex` script will be processed and executed by the NexScript interpreter.

-## Grammar Reference

-You can find detailed information about the syntax and grammar of NexScript in the `grammar.txt` file.
-This file includes the full grammar specification used by the interpreter, which can be helpful for understanding the language's syntax and writing correct programs.
+.

+### ⚠️ Platform Compatibility Warning

+- **Current Support**: NexScript is currently only available for Windows.

+- **Upcoming Support**: A Linux version is planned for future release.

+- **No macOS Support**: There are no plans to support macOS at this time.

 ---

 NexScript provides an intuitive and powerful way to build programs with a focus on readability and simplicity.
-This language is ideal for both beginners and advanced users looking for a flexible scripting solution. 📝🚀
+This language is ideal for both beginners and advanced users looking for a flexible scripting solution.
+You can also refer to the `grammar.txt` file for more details on the language's grammar and syntax 📝🚀